benkeyben/10alytics_air_realtor/README.md

 ## Recommendations
   -  Setup and Configuration: Ensure thorough setup and configuration; pay attention to external connections.
   -  Debugging and Monitoring: Establish robust logging and monitoring practices for effective issue identification.
-  -  Versioning and Deployment: Implement a well-organized version control system for smooth workflow changes.
   -  Security Concerns: Prioritize secure credential management, safeguarding sensitive information.
   -  Scalability: Configure Airflow for scalability to handle growing task loads efficiently.
   -  Community and Documentation: Stay engaged with the community for support; supplement with additional resources if official documentation lacks clarity.